-Name of MAH: Protocol 1 how Date of Protocol GlaxoSmithKline V72_380 Abstract: V 12_360 D Biologicals S.A.
-26 Oct 11, amended on 03 July 2015 (version 2.0) • Title of Study: Post-licensure observational effectiveness study of meningococcal B vaccine 4CMenB (Bexsero®) vaccination.
-Study Period: 3 years Study Type: Required observational postmarketing study. cause of meningitis and sep only A, B, C, W, and Y cap European Centre for Diseas 2007, 74% of IMD was cau than 3,406 cases and a case of MenB disease is highest adolescents 15 to 19 years of 4CMenB vaccine (Bexsero children from 2 months of a This synopsis is based on as (GSK) is planning the study sular groups e Preventior sed by meni fatality ratio in infants an of age. and Control (ECDC) ngococcal capsular g of almost 7.5% [EC] d toddlers, followed registered with EMA ID.
-According to the (2) surveillance report for roup B (MenB), with more (DC, 2007).
-The incidence by another peak in in January 2013 for use in age.
-GlaxoSmithKline (GSK) is planning the study in England and proposes to collaborate with Public Health England (PHE) and its Meningococcal Reference Unit (MRU).
+Name of MAH: GSKVaccines S.r.l.
+Protocol r V72_3801 Date of Protocol Abstract: 26 Oct 11, amended on 03 July 2015 (version 2.0) Title of Study: Post-licer vaccine 4CMenB (Bexse udy of meningococcal B Study Period: 3 years Study Type: Requ marketing study. ired observational postonly A, B, C, W, and Y c European Centre for Dise 2007, 74% of IMD was c apsular groups ease Prevention aused by meni se fatality rations st in infants an and Control (ECDC ngococcal capsular g of almost 7.5% [EC C) surveillance report for group B (MenB), with more CDC, 2007].
+The incidence children from 2 months of was evaluated in 8 studie subjects (from 2 months 4CMenB recipients, 4,84 of age and over s including 7 ra of age) who rec 3 were infants no received prim .
+Up to 2011, the safe andomised controlled ceived at least one do and toddlers, and 1,5 e This synopsis is based on assumptions regarding vaccine usage.
+GSK Vaccines S.r.l. is planning the study in England and proposes to collaborate with Public Health England (PHE) and its Meningococcal Reference Unit (MRU).
 The purpose of this study is to investigate the effectiveness of 4CMenB vaccination during routine clinical care in the UK national immunisation programme (NIP).
-This study will be conducted in compliance with the protocol, and the applicable regulatory requirement(s).
+This study will be conduct - nce with the protoco l, and the applicable

-Name of MAH: Protocol number: Date of Protocol

-GlaxoSmithKline V72_38OB Abstract:

-Biologicals S.A.
-26 Oct 11, amended on

-03 July 2015 (version 2.0)

-, i

-Research Question and Objectives: The objective of this post-marketing observational study is to assess the impact on MenB and effectiveness of 4CMenB vaccination against MenB disease, after introduction of 4CMenB in the UK.
+Name of MAH: GSKVaccines S.r.l.
+Protocol number: V72_38OB Date of Protocol Abstract: 26 Oct 11, amended on 03 July 2015 (version 2.0) Research Question and Objectives: The objective of this post-marketing observational study is to assess the impact on MenB and effectiveness of 4CMenB vaccination against MenB disease, after introduction of 4CMenB in the UK.
 Study Design: The study is a post-marketing observational effectiveness study of 4CMenB vaccination, given as part of routine clinical care in England.

-Study in this protocol refers to the provision of customised post-marketing surveillance reports of independently generated data to assist GSK in meeting its regulatory commitment.

-The proposed designs of the study are as follows:

-- 1. Descriptive study (no hypothesis testing): summary of the epidemiology of meningococcal disease, by vaccination status, age, etc. This description would focus on the epidemiology not only of MenB, but, if possible, also include other capsular groups in order to evaluate both cross protection against meningococci with other capsular groups and any strain replacement after introduction of the vaccine. - 2.
+Study in this protocol refers to the provision of customised post-marketing surveillance reports of independently generated data to assist GSK Vaccines S.r.l. in meeting its regulatory commitment.
+The proposed designs of th e study are as follows: 1.
+Descriptive study (no hypothesis testing): summary of the epidemiology of meningococcal disease, by vaccination status, age, etc. This description would focus on the epidemiology not only of MenB, but, if possible, also include other capsular groups in order to evaluate both cross protection against meningococci with other capsular groups and any strain replacement after introduction of the vaccine.
 Analyses for effectiveness of 4CMenB will be performed prospectively using the screening method.
 If the screening method is inapplicable then a case control method would be used.
 All these study designs have successfully been used to assess effectiveness of the meningococcal capsular group C (MenC) conjugate vaccine in England [Bose et al., 2003], [Ramsay ME et al., 2001], [Trotter CL et al., 2004].
 Similarly to other retrospective methods, the screening method is based on a comparison of the proportion vaccinated among the cases and the population.
 However, it differs from other methods in that control is achieved by external standardisation, using an estimate of vaccine coverage which is derived from sources external to the study.
+Data sources